samply/beam/README.md

 ## Development Environment

+> NOTE: The commands in this section will build the beam proxy and broker locally.
+To build beam, you need to install libssl-dev.

 A dev environment is provided consisting of one broker and two proxies.

 To start the dev setup: